 Using quantifiers is much more capable and demanding than this.
-The examples given here are called greedy, there are also non greedy quantifiers and possessive ones, which basically look for the last instead of the first occurrence of a token.
-Please refer to a more explicit manual for these functions.
+The examples given here are called greedy, there are also non greedy quantifiers and possessive ones, which basically look for the last

 Hint: it you find these options too complicated, consider using < {n,m}> only.
 With this function, you can fulfill nearly all requirements and it is the easiest function to remember.